Solutions Navigation: finding the right support services for you

 Residents who want support want to resolve their situation sooner rather than later.
-Now, you can walk in or call five days a week without an appointment.
+Now, you can call in five days a week without an appointment.
 In the past, some individuals may not have met the criteria for some of our programs.
 Access to a navigator is available to anyone experiencing challenges, including seniors, youth, families and adults, regardless of age or financial situation.

 There is no cost.

-We use a team approach so the person you met last time may not be who you meet with the next time.
-If you developed an action plan during a previous session, feel free to bring it with you.
+We use a team approach so the person you spoke with last time may not be who you speak with the next time.
+If you developed an action plan during a previous session, feel free to have it with you.
 We keep a copy of your action plan and our team approach helps our navigators understand the challenges you are facing and your current goals.